Unboxed-Software/solana-course/content/pda-sharing.md

 The first test invokes the `initialize_pool` instruction to create a "fake" `pool` account using the same `vault` token account, but a different `withdraw_destination`.

-The second test withdraws from this pool, effectively stealing funds from the vault.
+The second test withdraws from this pool, stealing funds from the vault.

 ```tsx
 it("Insecure initialize allows pool to be initialized with wrong vault", async () => {